dirdr/beavops/README.md

     mkdir ./traefik/data && touch ./traefik/data/acme.json
     chmod 600 ./traefik/data/acme.json
     ```
-### Watchtower 🗼
+    On the next traefik service launch, your http challenge will be resolved, and you will be able to use the `websecure` entrypoint already configured to use TLS with the certificate

+### What's up docker
-The watchtower service just need to be started : `docker compose up -d` in the service directory
+The wud service need to be started : `docker compose up -d` in the service directory

 > [!note]
-> Watchtower is designed to update tool images automatically to reduce manual work.
+> WUD is designed to update tool images automatically to reduce manual work.
 > It is **not** intended to replace a continuous delivery pipeline!
-    On the next traefik service launch, your http challenge will be resolved, and you will be able to use the `websecure` entrypoint already configured to use TLS with the certificate

 ## Contributing